yeyebbc/FlyName_for_Windows/README.md

 # FlyName-csharp
 ![alt text](https://raw.githubusercontent.com/antoniacrespoa2/FlyName-csharp/master/appfilte_to_flyme_theme_icons/Res/designer_tools.png)

+## What it does
-Copy and rename your existing iconpack's icons with package name format.
+It is a tool for icon pack designers/developers to copy and rename the icons into `package_name.png` name format.

-A tool for developing your iconpack theme, expecially for MIUI theme, Flyme theme.
+## Why is it needed
+It is developed to be used when converting icon packs into OEM themes, where the icons are often linked to applications by file names instead of `appfilter.xml`.

 ### Before you use
-You would better clean your appfilter.xml first, cleaning duplicate lines.
+Due to my rubbish development skills, you should clean your appfilter.xml first, like cleaning duplicate lines, etc.
 An appfilter cleaner tool developed by @danimahardhika [CandyBar Tool: Appfilter Cleaner](https://github.com/danimahardhika/candybar-library/wiki/CandyBar-Tools#2-appfilter-cleaner)